top of page

 IMG_5302_jpg.JPG

-2024 Junior Intensives
+2025 Junior Intensives

-June 10-13 from 5:30-6:45pm
+June 16-19 from 5:30-6:45pm

-July 8-11 from 5:30-6:45pm
+July 7-10 from 5:30-6:45pm

-July 22-25 from 5:30-6:45pm
+July 14-17 from 5:30-6:45pm

 The Project Ballet Junior Intensive is an evening 4-day camp for serious young dancers who are interested in continuing their training throughout the summer months.
 Dancers will improve their technique through the daily study of ballet technique, supplemented by contemporary dance classes, strength/conditioning classes, and the study of ballet history/repertory.
+Students enroll by-the-week and do not have to attend all three weeks.

-Project Ballet students placed in Level 1 for the 2024-2025 school year must attend a minimum of one of the Junior Intensive to fulfill our summer attendance requirement.
-Dancers who fail to meet this requirement, due to schedule conflicts, illness, injury, etc. will be required to complete an equivalent course of one private lesson per day missed, up to a total of four private lessons, at an additional cost.
+Project Ballet students placed in Level 1 for the 2025-2026 school year must attend a minimum of one of the Junior Intensive to fulfill our summer attendance requirement.
+Dancers who fail to meet this requirement, due to schedule conflicts, illness, injury, etc. will be required to complete an equivalent course of one private lesson per day missed, up to a total of four private lessons, at an additional expense.

 Any black leotard.
 No color accents.
 No tutus, skirts or shorts.
 Pink or skin tone tights worn under the leotard and over the feet.
 Pink or skin tone ballet slippers.
 Tights and shoes must match.
 Hair in a classical bun or similar style allowing free movement of the head and neck.
 No jewelry besides small earrings.